PeterZs/astro/LSST_stack_info.md

 - To run, use these commands in the lsstsw directory:

 ```
-$ source bin/setup.sh          (find this command using: $ ./bin/deploy)
+$ source bin/setup.sh          --(find this command using: $ ./bin/deploy)
 $ setup -r ./stack/DarwinX86/afw/(*version number inserted here*)/
+--(go to ./stack/DarwinX86/afw to see what version numbers are available)
 ```
-(go to ./stack/DarwinX86/afw to see what version numbers are available)

 To edit the lsst code, edit the copy in (*path to lsstsw*)/build
 	To run, if for example code in (*path to lsstsw*)/build/afw has been edited: